ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 After all, our objective was to simulate an approximatively realistic progression of crops on a field in the Darling Downs (with some simplifications for the sake of the tutorial).
 A field that remains occupied by the same crop over multiple years is certainly not meeting this condition.

-As another piece of evidence, we can have a look at the ``Data`` tab of the node ``HarvestReport_sorghum``.
+As another piece of evidence, we can have a look at the ``Data`` tab of the report node ``HarvestReport_sorghum``.
-This allows to identify, that the sorghum crop planted in the summer season of 1993 never actually produces any crop yield (i.e., does not reach harvest).
+This allows to identify, that the sorghum crop planted in the summer season of 1993 never actually produced any crop yield (i.e., did not reach harvest).

 .. figure:: _static/APSIMscreenshot_HarvestReport_sorghum_StuckInSorghum.png
    :alt: HarvestReport_sorghum_StuckInSorghum
-   :width: 80%
+   :width: 100%

-   Rugplot of simulation results.
+   Harvest report for sorghum.

-These give us a set of first good insights.
+The rugplot and harvest report give us a first good insight.
 However, to get a more mechanistic understanding of what is happening to our simulation we have to look at the more detailed logging results that are accessible in the ``Summary`` node.
 When not knowing what to look for, scrolling through the simulation log can be quite a lenghty process, particularly when dealing with long-term simulations.
 However, in our case, we already know that things turn sour starting from the summer season 1993, which allows us to use the vertical scroll bar to fastly move over the first years of the simulation until we reach the end of 1992.
-From then, we want to closely inspect the simulation log and find the reason of why our simulation gets stuck in sorghum.
+From then, we want to closely inspect the simulation log and find the reason why our simulation stalls in sorghum.
 Please independently take a moment to inspect the simulation log yourself.
-What is the reason for our simulation to not continue as intended?
+What is the reason our simulation is not continuing as intended?

 .. raw:: html